Montana welcomes Mykaela Hammer, of Oro Valley, Ariz., and Taylor Schile, of Apple Valley, Minn.

 Thibeault was voted the league's Outstanding Freshman in 2007, Brittney Brown the Top Newcomer in 2008 and Brown the Libero of the Year in 2009.

-The Grizzlies have had 38 Academic All-Big Sky Conference selections under Wagner, and his teams have posted at least a 3.00 grade point average for every semester (through fall 2012) since he was hired.
-Ten of those semesters ended with the team at 3.2 or better, with a high-water mark of 3.63 for the 2011 spring term.
+The Grizzlies have had 46 Academic All-Big Sky Conference selections under Wagner, and his teams have posted at least a 3.0 GPA every semester since he was hired.
+Thirteen of those 16 semesters have resulted in a team GPA of 3.2 or better.

 Wagner's Division I coaching experience began in 1988 when he was hired by legendary Griz coach Dick Scott to serve as an assistant.
 Wagner helped Montana to two 20-win seasons in his three years (1988-90) and the program's first NCAA tournament appearance in 1990.